dpryan79/MethylDackel/README.md

 To do list
 ==========

+ - [X] Allow users to easily merge per-C metrics into per-CpG/per-CHG metrics.
+ - [X] Test above and restructure into multiple functions.
+ - [ ] Add a stand-alone mergeContext function that will merge single-C bedGraph files into per-CpG/CHG bedGraph files.
  - [ ] Is the output format the most convenient (it's what Bison uses, so converters have already been written)?
 It makes more sense to output a predefined VCF format, which would allow processing multiple samples at once.
 This would require a spec., which should have pretty broad input.